Ed Clark’s weekends with his uncle in southern Pennsylvania sparked his lifelong career in conservation. …

 Last year, the Richmond Performing Arts Alliance switched its Legends on Grace series to a virtual format, featuring artists performing from their homes.
 This year, RPAA is pivoting once again to a new Legends on Grace series — Nightcaps & Stories.
 The 90-minute program highlights local legends in an up-close-and-personal cabaret-style setting.
+The innovative and intimate performances are also available online.

 Jacqueline O’Connor, programming and marketing coordinator for RPAA, hopes this series will be as successful as last year’s series.
 “Last year’s series was amazing.
 It allowed us to hire about fifty different artists instead of the typical four or five a year,” she says.
 “The actors got their families involved.
 It was wonderful.”